Inserting Tables and Figures

 \end{tabular}

-Note: in the \begin{tabular}{lcl}, it should type the “l” (in short for left) rather than digital number 1 and ‘c’ (in short for center). {lcl} is used for the column alignment in the table.
+Note: in the \begin{tabular}{lcl}, you should type the “l” (in short for left) rather than digital number 1 and ‘c’ (in short for center). {lcl} is used for the column alignment in the table.
 There are three options for column alignment, namely l (left), c (center) and r (right).
 You can change this part as you like.

 7. Ensure that the following codes are inserted into your main body, anywhere below the \begin{document} but above the \end{document}.